St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra

-3.0 cm
+1.2 cm

-{\bf Abstract:} For the St$\ddot u$ckelberg-modified massive Abelian 3-form theory in any arbitrary D-dimension of spacetime, we show that its {\it classical} gauge symmetry transformations are generated by the first-class constraints.
-We {\it promote} these classical gauge symmetry transformations to their {\it quantum} counterparts Becchi-Rouet-Stora-Tyutin (BRST) and anti-BRST symmetry transformations which are respected by the coupled (but equivalent) Lagrangian densities.
-We derive the conserved and nilpotent (anti-)BRST charges by exploiting the theoretical potential of Noether's theorem.
-We show the existence of the ghost-scale symmetry, derive the corresponding conserved ghost charge and deduce the standard BRST algebra.
-One of the highlights of our present investigation is the derivation of the (anti-) BRST invariant Curci-Ferrari (CF) type restrictions from the requirements of the absolute anticommutativity of the conserved and nilpotent (anti-)BRST charges and straightforward equivalence of the {\it coupled} (anti-)BRST invariant Lagrangian densities.
+{\bf Abstract:} For the St$\ddot u$ckelberg-modified massive Abelian 3-form theory in any arbitrary D-dimension of spacetime, we show that its classical gauge symmetry transformations are generated by the first-class constraints.
+We establish that the Noether conserved charge (corresponding to the local gauge symmetry transformations) is same as the standard form of the generator for the underlying local gauge symmetry transformations (expressed in terms of the first-class constraints).
+We promote these {\it classical} local, continuous and infinitesimal gauge symmetry transformations to their {\it quantum} counterparts Becchi-Rouet-Stora-Tyutin (BRST) and anti-BRST symmetry transformations which are respected by the coupled (but equivalent) Lagrangian densities.
+We derive the conserved (anti-)BRST charges by exploiting the theoretical potential of Noether's theorem.
+However, these charges turn out to be non-nilpotent.
+Some of the highlights of our present investigation are (i) the derivation of the off-shell nilpotent versions of the (anti-)BRST charges from the standard non-nilpotent Noether conserved (anti-)BRST charges, (ii) the appearance of the operator forms of the first-class constraints at the {\it quantum} level through the physicality criteria w.r.t. the nilpotent versions of the (anti-)BRST charges, and (iii) the deduction of the CF-type restrictions from the straightforward equality of the coupled (anti-)BRST invariant Lagrangian densities as well as from the requirement of the absolute anticommutativity of the off-shell nilpotent versions of the conserved (anti-)BRST charges.

-1.0cm
+0.5cm

 PACS numbers: 11.15.-q, 12.20.-m, 03.70.+k \\